stanford-crfm/levanter/docs/Training-On-Your-Data.md

 See also the [Checkpointing section of the Configuration Guide](./Configuration-Guide.md#checkpointing).

-Levanter supports checkpointing to both local and google cloud storage, backed by [Tensorstore](https://google.github.io/tensorstore/).
+Levanter supports checkpointing to both local and Google Cloud Storage, backed by [Tensorstore](https://google.github.io/tensorstore/).
 If you're using multiple machines, you should probably use cloud storage or NFS.

 Levanter saves two kinds of checkpoints: